andsontan/xpiks/_posts/2015-02-26-sixth-beta-released.markdown

 I'm proud to announce sixth release of Cross-platform image keywording software v1.0-beta6!
 Xpiks more and more looks like a real robust application.
 This release contains a lot of new features and some fixes from beta.5.
 You can find binaries at Downloads page.

+In this release I implemented encryption of sensitive data (upload usernames and passwords) with tinyAES.
+Another quite useful feature was "Test connection" button, which I added to "Upload dialog" and you can now test whether connection credentials are correct.

+List of all changes:

 - Xpiks now supports secure passwords saving using master password or the default one
 - Upload dialog now has "Test connection" button so you can check where credentials are correct